(Update 12/2/2022. The skeptical cardiologist now wears a bike helmet.)

 Do Bike Helmets Reduce Injury ?

-Despite widespread public health advise to wear bike helmets, I have maintained in previous posts that evidence for bike helmets reducing injury is lacking.
+Despite widespread public health advice to wear bike helmets, I have maintained that evidence for bike helmets reducing injury is lacking.

 I’ve spent a fair amount of time since this gentleman upbraided me for being helmet-less reviewing the data again.
 I was prepared to regularly wear one if the data supported it.
 But it doesn’t.